TradesmanUS/Hackathon/README.md

 - To what extent can the solution integrate easily with existing enterprise systems and workflows?
 - To what extent is the design and user flow intuitive for enterprise users
-    - *Remember, participants must be building their projects on the Circle’s products!* 😉

 **TECHNICAL IMPLEMENTATION (25%)**